Infotrend-Inc/OpenAI_WebUI/README.md

 - `<CONTENT>` is often a `json` file containing the details of the run for `gpt`, but also the different `png` images generated for `dalle`

 We do not check the directories for size.
 It is left to the end user to clean up space if required.

+## 1.4. password protecting the WebUI

+To do this, create a `.streamlit/secrets.toml` file in the directory where the streamlit app is started (for the python virtualenv setup, this should be the directory where this `README.md` is present, while for other deployment methods, please see the corresponding [setup](#2-setup) section) and add a `password = "SET_YOUR_PASSWORD_HERE"` value to it.

+When the WebUI starts, it will see of `secrets.toml` file and challenge users for the password set within.

 #  2. Setup